 Iestyn Pocock shares his photo of 30 muddy toes, on Twitter.

 Godolphin is our first ever dedicated barefoot trail.
 Here your feet can feel everything from smooth slate, to tickly fir cones, the balancing log and soft sand.
 In fact there are over 20 textures to explore.
 All you have to do is follow the foot print signs.

-You can join us on 18 August for the Godolphin Barefoot Festival.
+You can join us on 17 August from 10am-5pm for the Godolphin Bare foot Festival.
 There will be slacklining, Tai Chi and yoga for adults and barefoot arts and crafts for the kids.
 Call 01736 763194 for more info about the festival.

 ‘Brancaster Beach is perfect for barefoot walking because it has 3 miles of beautiful golden sand.
 As well as walking barefoot, the beach gives children loads of wide open space for playing and building sandcastles.’

 - Alex Green, learning officer at Brancaster Estate